 whole filesystem, the best ways to restore a whole filesystem has been

-described above and do not use dar_manager.
+described above and does not rely on dar_manager.
 So let's use dar_manager to

-restore a set of files.
-First, we have to create a "database" file :
+restore a set of files or a whole directory.
+First, we have to create a "database" file:

 This created a file "my_base.dmd" where dmd stands for Dar Manager

 Database, but you are free to use any other extension.